Navigating Fertility and Family Planning: A Comprehensive Guide

 IVF (In Vitro Fertilization)

 IVF is one of the most well-known fertility treatments, involving the extraction of eggs and fertilizing them with sperm in a lab.
 The embryo is then transferred to the uterus.
 IVF is often considered when other treatments have failed, with success rates varying based on factors like age, cause of infertility, and lifestyle.
 Potential risks include multiple births, ovarian hyperstimulation syndrome, and stress.
 Patients can expect several stages in the process, including stimulation of the ovaries to produce multiple eggs, egg retrieval, fertilization, and embryo transfer.
+For a complicated issue like fertility, there is no treatment that solves the issue in one Go IVF too is a process that involves multiple steps, several visits to the clinic before you get to see positive results.

 IUI (Intrauterine Insemination)